 - Click a variant name in the Performance section to open its message report.

 Open a message report, then click an option in the report header.
 Options vary depending on which composer was used to create the message.

 Message and A/B Test: The header displays the message name and creation date, time, and time zone.
 If the message does not have a message name, it will instead display the notification text.
 Options:

 - Duplicate: Creates a copy of the message and prompts you to choose a composer for the new message.
 You must complete the composer steps in order to send the new message.

-Automation: The header displays the message name and creation date, time, and time zone, as well as the message status and Automation LimitsLimits that cap the number of automated messages a device can receive within a time interval, helping prevent you from over-notifying your audience, e.g., a maximum of 4 messages every 10 hours.
-Each automation and each message in a journey counts toward your automation limit.
+Automation: The header displays the message name and creation date, time, and time zone, as well as the message status and Automation LimitsLimits that cap the number of automated messages a named user can receive within a time frame, preventing you from over-messaging your audience.
+Each automation and message in a journey counts toward the automation limit.
 Automation limits are set at the project level. status.
 Click to edit your project’s automation limits.
 Options:

 - Pause/Resume: Pauses an active message, or Resumes a paused message.